markxnelson/weblogic-kubernetes-operator/content/security/domain-security/image-protection.md

 the registry, see the Kubernetes documentation about [pulling an image from a private registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

-##### B) Setup the Kubernetes `ServiceAccount` with `imagePullSecrets`
+##### 2. Set up the Kubernetes `ServiceAccount` with `imagePullSecrets`.

-An additional option for accessing a Docker image protected by a private registry is to setup the Kubernetes `ServiceAccount` in the namespace running the WebLogic Domain with a set of image pull secrets thus avoiding the need to set `imagePullSecrets` for each `Domain` resource being created (as each resource instance represents a WebLogic Domain that the operator is managing).
+An additional option for accessing a Docker image protected by a private registry is to set up the Kubernetes `ServiceAccount` in the namespace running the WebLogic domain with a set of image pull secrets thus avoiding the need to set `imagePullSecrets` for each `Domain` resource being created (as each resource instance represents a WebLogic domain that the operator is managing).

-The Kubernestes secret would be created in the same manner as shown above and then the `ServiceAccount` would be updated to include this image pull secret:
+The Kubernetes secret would be created in the same manner as shown above and then the `ServiceAccount` would be updated to include this image pull secret:
 ```bash
 $ kubectl patch serviceaccount default -n domain1-ns \